garrett361/transformers_notes/main.typ

-under parameter redefinitions, the above unfortunately does not imply that removing the learnable parameters ( in ) will have no effect on training dynamics. $gamma_d \, beta_d$ can shoved into the layer's parameters as a small inference-time optimization, though.];.
+under parameter redefinitions, the above unfortunately does not imply that removing the learnable parameters ( in ) will have no effect on training dynamics. $gamma_d \, beta_d$ can shoved into the layer's parameters as a small inference-time optimization, though.].

 === Causal Attention <attn_layer>
 #strong[Causal attention] is the most complex layer.
 It features $A$